fair-dao/.github/CONTRIBUTING.md

-﻿# Contributing
+# Contributing

 As a contributor, you should agree that:

 - The producer can adjust the open-source agreement to be more strict or relaxed as deemed necessary.
 - Your contributed code may be used for commercial purposes, including but not limited to its cloud business operations.

+Please note that by participating in this project, you are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Create pull request
 PR are always welcome, even if they only contain small fixes like typos or a few lines of code.
 If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.

 Please submit a PR broken down into small changes bit by bit.
 A PR consisting of a lot features and code changes may be hard to review.
 It is recommended to submit PRs in an incremental fashion.

-Note: If you split your pull request to small changes, please make sure any of the changes goes to master will not break anything.
+Note: If you split your pull request to small changes, please make sure any of the changes goes to main will not break anything.
 Otherwise, it can not be merged until this feature complete.

 ## Report issues
 It is a great way to contribute by reporting an issue.
 Well-written and complete bug reports are always welcome!
 Please open an issue and follow the template to fill in required information.